wisnukurniawan/multi-platform-performance-benchmark/README.md

 ## Scrolling Smoothness

-In this section, we assess the smoothness of scrolling behaviour using two key metrics: jank (frame drops) and FPS (frames per second).
+In this section, I assess the smoothness of scrolling behaviour using two key metrics: jank (frame drops) and FPS (frames per second).
 - Jank Analysis
   - Measured using Perfetto Frame Timeline
     - Green slices: Represent frames that are rendered within the 16.6ms budget (for 60Hz displays)